guptaanu412/example-course-specs/README.md

 <em>

-The chapter and lesson outline is:
+The chapter and lesson outline for the Unix shell course is:

 1. Manipulating Files and Directories
    1. What a shell is; how it compares to a graphical interface.